 How to Overcome Stage Fright when Singing [What is Performance Anxiety?]

-Stage fright is common amongst performers, singers and musicians, both amateur and professional.
+Learning how to overcome stage fright and performance anxiety can be difficult for performers, singers and musicians, both amateur and professional.
 It can be debilitating and affect your delivery if it’s not kept in check.
 So how do you overcome stage fright when singing?

 Stage fright (or performance anxiety as it’s also known) is a feeling of nervousness experienced prior to, or during, an appearance in front of an audience.
 Many artists experience it, but there are techniques available to ensure it won’t hold you back.

 In this guide on how to overcome stage fright when singing, we cover some practical techniques on overcoming performance anxiety.
 Learn how to manage any stage fright feelings you may have and even turn them to your advantage during your singing performance.

 - Turn fears into challenges

 Now that you know performance anxiety is a good thing, you need to learn how to harness it.